-Visit Belfast recently announced its Belfast Ambassador Award winners for 2019 recognising the efforts of Belfast’s academic, medical and business leaders who helped secure major conference and event wins for the city during 2018/19 in an awards ceremony held at Queen’s University Belfast.
+Visit Belfast recently announced its Belfast Ambassador Award winners for 2019 recognising the efforts of Belfast’s academic, medical and business leaders who helped secure major conference and event wins for the city during 2018/19.

 Ten awards were handed out to recognise some of Belfast’s most influential Ambassadors and their efforts in promoting the city as an inspiring place to meet, work, visit and do business.
 Business tourism wins in 2018/19 secured by Visit Belfast and its Ambassador network were estimated to be worth over £29m to the local economy.